wasulabenjamin/github-templates/docs/USAGE_GUIDES/customizing-templates.md

 - type: dropdown
   id: environment
   attributes:
-    label: "Environment"
+    label: 'Environment'
-    description: "Where did you encounter this issue?"
+    description: 'Where did you encounter this issue?'
     options:
-      - "Development"
+      - 'Development'
-      - "Staging"
+      - 'Staging'
-      - "Production"
+      - 'Production'
   validations:
     required: true

 - type: input
   id: version
   attributes:
-    label: "Version"
+    label: 'Version'
-    description: "What version of the software are you using?"
+    description: 'What version of the software are you using?'
-    placeholder: "e.g., 1.2.3"
+    placeholder: 'e.g., 1.2.3'
 ```

 #### Conditional Fields